+Our graduate tax faculty includes leading academics and practitioners who combine teaching with practical knowledge accumulated over years of experience at the most sophisticated levels of tax practice.
 Our faculty consists of full-time professors with substantial experience in private and public tax practice, and top local, national and international experts as adjunct professors.

 Mr. Barrett has extensive experience in the areas of general tax planning and global tax minimization and advises on United States federal income tax planning focusing on outbound and inbound international tax issues with a specific emphasis on the taxation of partners and partnerships.
 He was former director of the Florida Bar Tax Section and is the chair of the Baker & McKenzie's Miami Tax Department.
 At Miami Law he teaches in the area of International Transactions South America.

 Mr. Boyett chairs Holland & Knight's Private Wealth Services Group in South Florida, advises wealthy families throughout Florida on sophisticated estate planning strategies and options, and counsels family businesses on succession planning and tax planning.
 Additionally, he advises both institutional and individual clients on estate and trust administration issues.
 At Miami Law, Mr. Boyett teaches in the area of Estate Planning.

 Patricia A. Brown is the Director of Miami Law's Gradate Program in Taxation.
 She previously worked at the Treasury Department as Deputy International Tax Counsel (Treaty Affairs), and is a recognized expert in the field of international taxation, specializing in tax treaty policy and interpretation and the international taxation of financial products and institutions.